 If you're not confident approaching the situation yourself, help is available.
-Organisations including Employee Matters and Ai GROUP offer consultation services to assist and provide peace of mind that you are doing the right thing.
+Ai GROUP, and similar organisations, offer consultation services to assist and provide peace of mind that you are doing the right thing.

 R U OK? has also developed a four step framework to guide you through navigating a conversation with someone who's not OK.